Crell/AttributeUtils/README.md

 class B {}
 ```

-In this case, any number of `Knows` attributes may be included, but if included the `$name` argument is required.
+In this case, any number of `Knows` attributes may be included, including zero, but if included the `$name` argument is required.
 The `fromKnows()` method will be called with a (possibly empty, in the case of `B`) array of `Knows` objects, and can do what it likes with it.
 In this example the objects are saved in their entirety, but they could also be mushed into a single array or used to set some other value if desired.

 Note that if a multi-value sub-attribute is `Inheritable`, ancestor classes will only be checked if there are no local sub-attributes.
 If there is at least one, it will take precedence and the ancestors will be ignored.